 Android parental controls: A guide for parents

 Children today are growing up with access to more devices and information than most of us had in our time.
-However, exposure to unrestricted levels of digital technology can have consequences for a child’s cognitive development and risk exposing them to inappropriate content.
+However, exposure to unrestricted amounts of screen time and digital services can affect a child’s cognitive development and risk exposing them to inappropriate content.
 Android smartphones have parental control tools to ensure your kids use them safely.
 This guide will explain how parental controls work on Android devices and how to use them effectively.